Options for extending the platform

+Use extension modules to modify any part of the Elastic Path Commerce platform.
 Developers have complete access to the Core Commerce source code to customize and extend all aspects to meet their needs.
 However, modifying the source code makes maintaining your customizations difficult as the application evolves over time.
 Once you upgrade to a new version of Core Commerce, your customized code may conflict with upgraded source code and cause problems with your platform.
-Therefore, we recommend following the binary-based development process to configure customizations in the projects that are separate from the default Elastic Path source code projects.
+Therefore, we recommend following an extension modules development process for customizations in the projects that are separate from the default Elastic Path source code projects.

-To work in a binary-based development environment, Elastic Path provides extension projects for your customizations to configure in.
-Having your customizations in these extension projects makes it easier for you to upgrade your Elastic Path source code.
+Elastic Path provides extension projects to support customizations to Elastic Path Commerce.
+Adding customizations in the extension projects makes upgrading your Elastic Path source code easier.

-extensions module consists of more than one extension sub modules.
+extensions module consists of multiple sub-modules.
 Each module extends a different component of Core Commerce.
 These modules depend on their equivalent default Elastic Path component.

 For example, the